enfranshish/BasicPhotoEditor/Readme.md

 This is a rough draft of a basic photo editor that runs from command line

 ### Additional documentation ###
+Open CV installation is required to build this application.

 OS and IDE:
 Code compiled on Windows 11 in Visual Studio Code IDE.
 Executables were made using Makefile with mingw32-make